WebHare/platform/whtree/modules/consilio/doc/topics/consilio/setup.md

   </consilio>
 ```

 By default a catalog is considered 'managed'.

+## Managed catalogs
-A managed catalog has one or more
-content sources which provide the data to store in the index.
+A managed catalog has one or more content sources which provide the data to store
+in the index.
+A content source provides 0 or more groups, and each group
+consists of 1 or more objects.

+The following fields are added to the mapping of every managed catalog:
+- `groupid`: Unique ID for the group.
+Must be unique across all content sources in a catalog
+- `objectid`: Unique ID for the object.
+Must be unique across all content sources in a catalog
+- `objecturl`: URL for the object or its parent folder.
+Used for URL restrict/exclusion searches
+- `body`: The free-form body of this object (tokenized according to catalog's language settings)

-## Publisher content sources
+## Site content sources
-Individual sites can add themselves as a Publisher content source using
+Individual sites can add themselves as a (publisher) site content source using
 `sitesettings` in their siteprofiles

 ```xml